Home Learn Call Options Explained: Meaning, How They Work, and Key Differences from Put Options

 In options trading, the terms “long and short call option” refer to the positions taken by traders or investors.

-• Long Call Option: When a trader or investor holds a long position, it means they have purchased a call option contract.
-By holding a long call option, the trader has the right, but not the obligation, to buy the underlying asset at the specified strike price before the expiration date.
-The trader profits from a long call option if the price of the underlying asset increases significantly, allowing them to buy the asset at a lower strike price and sell it at a higher market price.
+• Long Call Option: When a trader holds a long position, it means they have bought a call option contract.
+A long call option gives the trader the right, but not the obligation, to buy the asset at a strike price.
+The trader can profit if the asset’s price increases significantly before the expiration date.
+They can then buy the asset at the lower strike price and sell at the higher market price.

-• Short Call Option: On the other hand, a short position involves selling a call option contract that the trader does not own.
-When a trader has a short position, they have the obligation to sell the underlying asset at the specified strike price if the option is exercised by the buyer.
-The trader profits from a short call option if the price of the underlying asset remains below the strike price, as the option will likely expire worthless, allowing them to keep the premium received from selling the option.
+• Short Call Option: A short position involves selling a call option contract that the trader does not own.
+When a trader holds a short position, they are obligated to sell the asset at the strike price.
+The obligation applies if the buyer exercises the option.
+The trader profits if the asset’s price stays below the strike price.
+The option will likely expire worthless, and the trader keeps the premium received from selling it.

 Popular Call Options in India